 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the bulletin and follow best practice security policies to determine which updates should be applied.
+US-CERT encourages users and administrators to review the following Cisco security advisories and follow best practice security policies to determine if their organization is affected and the appropriate response.